From portability to sound quality, there are a lot of factors to consider when buying an audio interface.

 The MIDI in/out makes the audio interface compatible with old keyboards and synthesizers.
 This feature is necessary for some recording artists and producers.

 - Extra outputs – The 4-channel output gives you much more control when recording audio.
 The MIDI in/out enables you to connect devices that use MIDI to your audio interface.
 This will allow you to use a greater range of instruments and produce a wider variety of songs.

 - Pad button – The pad button is a feature unique to the 2i4.
 Using the pad button allows the audio interface to reduce the gain of very loud sounds.
-This feature helps prevent clipping.
+This feature helps prevent audio clipping.